Shira-n/306ProjectOne/README.md

 4. Add the input dot file to the same level as the scheduler.jar
 5. Run using `java -jar scheduler.jar INPUT.dot 2` where INPUT.dot is the name of the input file and 2 is the number of processors to be used for the schedule.
 Refer to the manual below for command line options

+Requirements:
+Please run on a computer with resolution 1680 x 1050.

 ~~~~
 java -jar scheduler.jar INPUT.dot P [OPTION]
 INPUT.dot  a task graph with integer weights in dot format